porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.design.md

 ### Font weights

 The Porsche Next is available in different font weights that enable to add emphasis and create a visual content hierarchy.
-For digital applications, we recommend only to use Bold, Regular and Thin:
+For digital applications, we recommend only to use Semibold, Regular and Thin:

-- **Porsche Next Bold** for first-level headlines or copytext highlights.
+- **Porsche Next Semibold** for first-level headlines or copytext highlights.
 - **Porsche Next Regular** for copytext, stand-alone text or sublines (in combination with first-level headlines).
 - **Porsche Next Thin** for stand-alone text larger than 20 px.